-A true Discovery voyage including the southern Antarctic Peninsula, the rarely visited volcanic Peter I Island, exploratory program along the outer fringes of the pack-ice in the Amundsen sea, Roald Amundsen’s starting point from where he gained access to the ice-shelf and finally reached the South Pole in 1911, sailing voyage in the Ross sea, the huts of British explorers Ernest Shackleton and Robert Falcon Scott, Mc Murdo Station, the Dry Valleys and Macquarie Island.Contact us about this trip Share
+A true Discovery voyage including the southern Antarctic Peninsula, the rarely visited volcanic Peter I Island.
+Visit the outer fringes of the pack-ice in the Amundsen sea, Roald Amundsen’s starting point where he finally reached the South Pole in 1911, sailing voyage in the Ross sea, the huts of British explorers Ernest Shackleton and Robert Falcon Scott, Mc Murdo Station, the Dry Valleys and Macquarie Island.
+(No Single Supplement available for these tours.)

 In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.
-Voyage OTL26 starts in Bluff, New Zealand and offers the same itinerary as described hereunder, but in reverse.

 Bellingshausen Sea, where we may see our first pack-ice.

 Peter I Island or in Norwegian Peter I Øy is an uninhabited volcanic island (19 kilometres long) in the Bellingshausen Sea.
 It was discovered by Fabian von Bellingshausen in 1821 and was named after the Russian Tsar Peter I. It is claimed by Norway and considered a territory on its own.
 It is very rarely visited by passenger vessels due to the exposed nature of the place.
 If the weather conditions allow, we are likely to attempt a helicopter landing on the glaciated northern part of the island.

 DAYS 9 - 14